top of page

 • External shading devices, blocking harsh sunlight before it enters.

-• Nature‑based cooling, trees, rooftop gardens, and balcony planting to create cooler microclimates.
+• Nature‑based cooling, where trees are positioned, rooftop gardens, and balcony planting to create cooler micro-climates.

 When combined, these measures deliver healthier, more sustainable homes.